 Davis Pawpaw Description

-Great flavor and good reliable productivity.
+Davis Pawpaw has great flavor and good reliable productivity.
 Ripens first week of October and keeps well in cold storage.
 The pawpaw tree was selected from the wild in Michigan by the late Corwin Davis in 1959.

 Pollination: An Ultra-Select seedling pawpaw or any other grafted or seedling pawpaw tree will pollinate.
 For good pollination, plant trees 8-15 ft away from each other only.
 Pawpaws are not male and female, but rather have “male and female” flower parts on each flower.
 Every tree is capable of bearing fruit if pollinated well with pollen from another genetically different pawpaw tree.
 Hand pollination results in heaviest fruit set.